xhuangcv/humannorm/README.md

 ## Installation

-**This part is the same as original [threestudio](https://github.com/threestudio-project/threestudio).
+**This part is the same as the original [threestudio](https://github.com/threestudio-project/threestudio).
 Skip it if you already have installed the environment.**

 See [installation.md](docs/installation.md) for additional information, including installation via Docker.